 The blockage is a major reason for a loose headphone connector.
 The headphone won’t sit correctly if the headphone jack becomes blocked by dirt, cloth, or dust particles.
-This is a problem that you can repair from the comfort of your own home.
+You can fix this problem from the comfort of your own house.

 Sometimes, your headphone jack may become loose due to mechanical damage.
-This could be caused by an accident, excessive use of headphones that aren’t designed for this particular type of jack.
+This could be caused by an accident, excessive use of headphones that aren’t designed for this particular type of media audio jack.

-- Another device that has a jack slot
+- Another device that has an audio jack slot

 - You will need spare headphones to go with your device.